v4iv/theleakycauldronblog/src/pages/blog/scraping-dynamic-single-page-websites-with-scrapy-and-selenium.md

 ## Writing the Spider

-In the spider file, lets assume its name is `angular.py` first we need to import the following:
+In the spider file, let's assume its name is `angular.py` first we need to import the following:

 ```python
 import scrapy